ucsc-ospo/ucsc-ospo.github.io/content/post/osre/index.md

 **The OSPO values diversity and inclusion in all of our projects.** We invite students from traditionally excluded groups in tech and open source communities to apply to this program.
 Contributions are welcomed from both UC Santa Cruz and non-UC Santa Cruz students.
 The OSPO is partnering with the Baskin Engineering [Inclusive Excellence Hub](https://ieh.soe.ucsc.edu/inclusive-excellence-hub) to increase our ability to reach a more diverse pool of students and mentors.

-OSRE accepts project ideas from researchers at the University of California at any of the affiliated national labs (LANL, LBL, LLNL).
+OSRE accepts [project ideas](https://uccross.github.io/projects) from researchers at the University of California at any of the affiliated national labs (LANL, LBL, LLNL).
 All projects must be open source to be considered for this program.
 See information for interested mentors below.

-Industry partners and other sponsors are welcome to support this program by signalling their interest in particular project idea portfolios.
+Industry partners and other sponsors are welcome to support this program by [indicating their interest in particular project idea portfolios](https://uccross.github.io/projectstolike).
 Sponsors support is used directly to fund these student summer internships.
 OSRE mentors will invite sponsoring organizations to participate in a blend of open source software strategies with graduate-level research in a concentrated environment of mentorship, including the opportunity to meet and interact with students and mentors, and an invitation to an end-of-summer presentation where they will show off the results of their work.

 An overview of the sponsorship framework for the 2021 summer program is [available](https://cross.ucsc.edu/programs/sponsorinformation.html#video).
 The 2022 framework is available [here](https://cross.ucsc.edu/2022-osre/osre2022sponsor.html).

-# Highlights from Previous Years
+### Highlights from Previous Years

 - [2020](https://cross.ucsc.edu/programs/osreprogram.html#Students2020)
 - [2021](https://cross.ucsc.edu/programs/osreprogram.html#Students2021)